fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 <br/> We observe that the best models in terms of MAE are log-linear,
 median and linear (with some osbervations removed based on Cook’s distance).
-We can also that inverse Gaussian model is quite unstable.
-In terms of quntiles of the absolute errors, the median and the log-lienar models are clearly the best ones.
+We can also observe that the inverse Gaussian model is quite unstable.
+In terms of quantiles of the absolute errors, the median and the log-linear models are clearly the best ones.
 The other models are significantly worse.